thomascastleman/StabOverflow/README.md

 - deleting questions, answers, comments

 Using these tools, administrators are able to manage and monitor the site even as time progresses and the curriculum and faculty change.

+## Mailing

+By linking an email account to the service, it is able to send notifications to users in order to make them better aware of activity on the site.

+Users are able to subscribe to questions by clicking the mail icon to the left of the question body.
+Doing so will have the system notify the user when any new answer is posted under this question.

+In addition, users are also able to subscribe to categories, meaning they will receive digests every day with questions that have been posted under that category in the past 24 hours.

 ## Installation